 Are you interested in becoming a volunteer advocate for the Victim Assistance Team?
 Advocates provide support and information to CSU community members who are survivors of interpersonal violence and their support people.
 Advocates complete a 40-hour training class which is held in the fall semester.
 There is an option to receive 3 credits for taking the training (graduate or undergraduate).
 Interested volunteers will complete an application and an interview before being enrollment.

 The next training for all interested volunteers will be in Fall 2017.
-Applications will become available in April, 2017
+Applications are available now, VAT Applications

 If you have questions, please contact Casey Malsam at email@example.com or 970-491-6384.